 Chair of Entrepreneurship and Technology Commercialization (ENTC), Deputy Editor at the Academy of Management Journal (AMJ), Visiting professor at the Business School of Imperial College, Doctorate from the University of St. Gallen (UNISG), Venia legendi from the Munich School of Management (LMU)

 Pierre Vandergheynst leads the institute of electrical engineering at EPFL focusing on data analytics and artificial intelligence.
 His research addresses the modern challenges businesses face in big data processing and exploring ways to organize this information to gain new insights on consumer preferences.
 He works with networks of all kinds, from social media to the human brain.
 His expertise also encompasses: computational harmonic analysis, inverse problems, compressive sensing and computer vision.

-Full Professor of Electrical Engineering and of Computer and Communication Sciences and Vice President for Education
+Professor of Electric Engineering and Vice-President for Education

 David Atienza leads the embedded systems laboratory at EPFL.
 He is an expert on the next-generation embedded systems for the Internet of Things, working for last 10 years on smart wearables both for humans and a wider range of other objects including cars.
 He focuses on how these objects can interact with each other to create new business opportunities – helping businesses be ready for these opportunities.
 His expertise also covers 2D/3D thermal modeling and management for multiprocessor system-on-chip, electronic design automation, wireless body sensor networks, memory optimizations, low-power hardware and software co-design.